MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 author: xonatia
-description: OOBE/Tutorial for Remote Assist Mobile ms.author: xolee ms.date: 02/27/2020
+description: OOBE/Tutorial for Remote Assist Mobile ms.author: xolee ms.date: 05/28/2020
 ms.service: crm-online
 ms.topic: article
 ms.reviewer: krbjoran
 ---
-# Using the Remote Assist mobile tutorial
+# Understanding augmented reality (AR) capabilities on Remote Assist mobile through the in-app tutorial

+Augmented reality (AR) creates immersive and engaging collborations between two people by blending virtual objects with the real world.
+Remote Assist mobile uses AR for technicians to share their environments and connect with remote collaborators to walk through the repair or inspection process.
+Both call participants can better reference objects and provide instructions by placing mixed reality annotations into the technician's shared environment.

-Dynamics 365 Remote Assist mobile includes an in-app, guided tutorial for technicians to jumpstart their ability to use the app.
+To better understand Remote Assist mobile's AR capabilities, technicians can use the in-app, guided tutorial to jumpstart their ability to use our app.
 This tutorial shows technicians how to:

--	map their environment for better tracking of surfaces
+1. Before technicians can enjoy an AR experience in our app, they need to **move their mobile device in ways that lets ARKit/ARCore evaluate the surroundings and detect surfaces**.
+By detecting the technicians' surroundings and surfaces, both the technician and remote collaborator can more accurately place mixed reality annotations in their environment.
--	place and manipulate annotations, such as the arrow and the ink tool
+2. **Place and manipulate mixed reality annotations**, such as the arrow and the ink tools.

-Also, find out how to better track your environment in the additional tips for better tracking at the end of this article.
+> [!NOTE] Additional tips for better surroundings and surface detection
+> #### Techniques to **improve** the surroundings and surface detection
+> - Move your phone from side-to-side at the beginning of a video call.
+> - Try moving your phone more slowly.
+> - Place annotations in your device's FOV and avoid lots of sudden movements.
+> - Avoid frequently minimizing the app and reopening it while there are annotations present.
+> #### **Limitations** that may hinder accurate surroundings and surface detection
+> - Flat surfaces without texture, such as a white desk.
+> - Environments with dim lighting or extremely bright lighting.
+> - Transparent or reflective surfaces like glass.
+> - Dynamic or moving surfaces.

-## Prerequisites
+### Prerequisites
-- Allow Remote Assist mobile to access your device's camera.
+- For technicians to be able to enjoy the AR capabilities on Remote Assist mobile, they must be using an **AR capable mobile device**; learn more about the device requirements [here](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).
+Don't worry, Remote Assist mobile is available on unsupported AR mobile devices, too; learn more about using Remote Assist mobile on unsupported AR devices [here]().

-## How to use the tutorial
+## How to use the in-app tutorial for a better surface detection & placement of mixed reality annotations

 1. To launch the tutorial, select **Try It** on the **Sign in** screen.